chromadrive/iosdecal-textbook/docs/complex-apps/splitviews.md

 weak var delegate: ItemSelectionDelegate?
 ```

-This means that the delegate property is required to be an object that has `monsterSelected(_:)` implemented.
+This means that the delegate property is required to be an object that has `itemSelected(_:)` implemented.
 That object will be responsible for handling what needs to happen within its view after the item was selected.

 > **Note**: You need to mark the delegate as weak to avoid a retain cycle.
 To learn more about retain cycles in Swift, check out [this article](https://medium.com/mackmobile/avoiding-retain-cycles-in-swift-7b08d50fe3ef).
 We won't cover memory management in this class, but if you're planning to develop anything high perfomance or that requires serious optimization retain cycles are quite useful to learn about!